jorritspee/Application-on-Nuts-Notified-Pull/README.md

 - Wegiz (Electronic Data Exchange in Healthcare Act).
 The WDO is not relevant to this application as it governs patient identification.
 In the context of the BgZ referral, we only deal with identifying healthcare practitioners and healthcare organizations.

 The GDPR (Article 9(1) of the GDPR and Article 22(1) of the UAVG) stats that personal data and special (medical) personal data may not simply be processed.
-This concerns both the placer (data holder) and the filler (data user).
+This concerns both the Sending Organization and the Receiving Organization.
 The GDPR lists 6 grounds for processing:
 1. consent of the person concerned (patient)
 2. execution of an agreement
 3. legal obligation
 4. vital interests of the person concerned (patient)
 5. performing a public law task
 6. legitimate interest of the organization
-The placer (data holder) is subject to legal obligation, which is included in the WGBO.
+The Sending Organization is subject to legal obligation, which is included in the WGBO.
 Things are a little less simple for the filler (data user).
-If there is agreement as to who will be the filler or Receiving Organization, and the patient has already given consent for the request from placer to filler, the WGBO applies.
+If there is agreement as to who will be the filler or Receiving Organization, and the patient has already given consent for the request from Sending Organization to filler, the WGBO applies.
 The WGBO states that a care provider may assume a patient's consent (implicit consent) to provide his or her patient data when that care provider sends the patient to another care provider for a current care need and provides patient data for this purpose (more details can be found in the report "[Implementatie van de WGBO Deel 4](https://www.knmg.nl/download/implementatie-van-de-wgbo-deel-4-toegang-tot-patientengegevens#:~:text=wet%20naar%20praktijk.-,Implementatie%20van%20de%20WGBO.,king%20met%20het%20NICTIZ%20ontwikkeld.)", chapter chapter 2.2.5.

 ## 3.3 Security and trust